ironthree/fedora-update-feedback/README.md

 To download, build, and install the latest version from <https://crates.io>, just run `cargo install fedora-update-feedback`.

-To build from the sources provided on GitHub, download the sources (recommended: tarball of the latest release from GitHub), and easily build and install the binary for yourself by running `cargo install --path .` in the source directory.
+To build from the sources provided on <https://pagure.io>, download the sources (recommended: tarball of the latest release from pagure), and easily build and install the binary for yourself by running `cargo install --path .` in the source directory.